ClouDesire/docusaurus/docs/billing.md

 These are the main billing principles:

-* _application licensing costs_: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
+* _product licensing costs_: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
 The one-off cost is charged only in the first billing period